AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables.md

 - Advantages of using the `additional_data` field

   - No additional fields are needed, which keeps the number of columns minimal.
-This is particularly helpful in the sales flow, where there are many tables already involved.
+This is helpful in the sales flow, where there are many tables already involved.
 It is best not to add more complexity to this already complicated process.
 This method satisfies many uses cases, but not all.

 - Disadvantages